NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/lidar/calc-biomass_py.md

 chm_mask[chm_array_smooth != 0] = 1
 ```

-Next we will perfrom the watershed segmentation, which produces a raster of labels.
+Next we will perform the watershed segmentation, which produces a raster of labels.

 ```python